 Different treatments will work for different dogs and for different types and levels of anxiety, so there is no one solution that works for all, and it is really important to get the help of a qualified trainer to assist.

 There are a number of links in this article to other articles that provide some tips in specific situations, but top line here a few things to try in combination:

 - Avoid the anxiety-provoking circumstances whenever you can.

 - When you are in or about to encounter a ‘trigger’ try distracting them before they have the chance to react with a treat, play, obedience exercises to help keep them occupied (and calm) when in the presence of the trigger.
 If you are dealing with fear-based aggression this needs to be handle correctly and with experience.
-(In Series 2 we demonstrate this with Tikka the reactive staffy).
+Watch how this is done in our TV segment with Tikka the reactive staffy here.